jumpingcrocodile/jumpingcrocodile/README.md

 ### Hey there!
 ## My Name is ****LESLIE**** 👋
-## I am driven to create experiences that seamlessly weave in the core values of a business, with the ultimate goal of delivering them to the right users.
-By merging purpose and design, I strive to create digital experiences that engage and inspire, leaving a lasting impact.
+## I am driven to design web experiences that seamlessly integrate a business's core values, igniting emotion and fostering connection with users.
+By producing digital experiences that go beyond aesthetics and create a meaningful connection
 ## :sparkles:My skills::sparkles:
 * HTML (my first love)
 * CSS (my favorite way to express myself)